-Mr P Smith's son and wife are employed by the Trust as a teacher and admin assistant.
+Mr P Smith's son is employed by the Trust as a teacher.
 Mr Peaford's daughter is employed as a Speech & Language Therapist.
 All appointments were made in open competition and neither director was involved in the decision-making process regarding the appointments.
 The staff are paid within the normal salary scale for the roles they carry out and receive no special treatment as a result of their relationship to a Trustee.